natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-12-portfolio-reading-royalty.md

 description: Celebrating the power of books at a private school dedicated to low-income children.
 "Books are awesome!"
 emoji: 📚
 tags:
+  - ❤️ Charity
+  - 🌍 Society
-  - 📖 Books
+  - 📖 Reading
-  - 🏫 Schools
-  - 🤝 Community
+  - 📚 Education
 haiku: |
   Reading opens doors,
   Low-income hearts find their hope,